-It’s about minimizing our waste — our over-consumer mindset, our negative impact on the earth — with simple steps in a variety of categories for you to choose from.
+It’s about minimizing our waste — our over-consumer mindset, our negative impact on the earth — so that we can MAXIMIZE our positive impact on this planet.
 You’ve probably heard it said: “less is more”.
-Taking one simple step at a time has freed me to care deeply, to value more, to feel empowered, to feel gratitude, to learn, to listen… and many of these steps have helped us financially by saving money on what we no longer need to buy!
+Taking one simple step at a time has freed me to care deeply, to value more, to feel empowered, to feel gratitude, to learn, to listen… and many of these steps have helped us financially by saving money on things we no longer need to buy!
 I’ve personally found “that minimal life” to be a wonderfully enriching life.

 I’ll leave you with a quote from one of my favorite advocates, authors, and influencers, Colleen Patrick-Goudreau, and it’s a motto by which I strive to live my life: